TechITFactory/Agentic-AI/sections/01-welcome-setup/03-learning-path.md

 # Learning Path: "Minimum DS + Maximum Practical"

+## Why this lesson
+See how the course is sequenced so you can budget time and avoid skipping foundations needed for later projects.

+## Outcomes
+- ✅ Understand the phased roadmap (Foundation → ML Engineering → Modern AI → Projects → Career)
+- ✅ Know what "Minimum DS, Maximum Practical" means in practice
+- ✅ Have a weekly schedule template to follow

+**Time**: ~15 minutes

+**Prerequisites**: None

 ## The Problem With Traditional AI Courses

 Most AI/ML courses follow this pattern: